FChannel0/FChannel-Server/README.md

   `dbpass:password`     Database password for dbuser.

   `torproxy:127.0.0.1:9050`     Tor proxy route and port, leave blank if you do not want to support

-  `publicindex:true`     Add instance to the public instance index at https://fchan.xyz, if you do not want to be added set this value to `false` If you are on the public index and want to be removed get in contact with the FChan dev to be removed.

   `instancesalt:put your salt string here`     Used for secure tripcodes currently.

-  Currently e-mail is not implemented to do anything special, but the code is in place
+  `modkey:3358bed397c1f32cf7532fa37a8778`     Set a static modkey instead of one randomly generated on restart.

   `emailserver:mail.fchan.xyz`